Stressful Travel Day & How to Get a Same Day Passport

 A couple of weeks ago my wife, daughter and I flew from Las Vegas to Fort Lauderdale where we stayed for the night before our supposed quick flight down to Nassau.
 Our tickets to FLL and NAS were booked separately which meant I didn’t need to use her passport to check in for the first flight.

 After getting mad at both my wife and myself for not knowing (and mostly blaming myself considering my profession), I used my experience and went into action.
+I needed to figure out exactly how to get a same day passport so we could get ourselves to the Bahamas!

 - Went online and located the nearest Passport Agency.
 In our case it was in Miami.
 You need an appointment and I was able to use their online system to set one for 10am the next morning.